Vishnu Purana: Date of composition

-Many of the extant manuscripts were written on palm leaf or copied during the British India colonial era, some in the 19th century.
-The scholarship on Vishnu Purana, and other Puranas, has suffered from cases of forgeries, states Ludo Rocher, where liberties in the transmission of Puranas were normal and those who copied older manuscripts replaced words or added new content to fit the theory that the colonial scholars were keen on publishing.
+Many extant manuscripts were written on palm leaves or copied during the British colonial era in India, some as late as the 19th century.
+According to Ludo Rocher, scholarship on the Vishnu Purana and other Puranas has been affected by cases of forgery.
+Liberties in the transmission of Puranas were common, and those who copied older manuscripts replaced words or added new content to align with the theories that the colonial scholars sought to publish.

 Structure

-The extant text comprises six amsas (parts) and 126 adhyayas (chapters).
-The first part has 22 chapters, the second part consists 16 chapters, the third part comprises 18 chapters and the fourth part has 24 chapters.
+The surviving text comprises six amsas (parts) and 126 adhyayas (chapters).
+The first part has 22 chapters, the second part has 16 chapters, the third part has 18 chapters and the fourth part has 24 chapters.
 The fifth and the sixth parts are the longest and the shortest part of the text, comprising 38 and 8 chapters respectively.

-The textual tradition claims that the original Vishnu Purana had 23,000 verses, but the surviving manuscripts have just a third of these, about 7,000 verses.
-The text is composed in metric verses or sloka, wherein each verse has exactly 32 syllables, of which 16 syllables in the verse may be free style per ancient literary standards.
+The textual tradition holds that the original Vishnu Purana contained 23,000 verses, but surviving manuscripts contain only about one-third of that number, approximately 7,000 verses.
+The text is composed in metric verses(sloka), in which each verse contains exactly 32 syllables, though16 syllables per verse may follow a free style according to ancient literary standards.

-The Vishnu Purana is an exception in that it presents its contents in Vishnu worship-related Pancalaksana format – Sarga (Cosmogony), Pratisarga (Cosmology), Vamsa (Mythical genealogy of the gods, sages, and kings), Manvantara (Cosmic Cycles), and Vamsanucaritam (Legends During The Times Of Various Kings and Queens).
-This is rare, state Dimmitt and van Buitenen, because just 2% of the known Puranic literature corpus is about these five Pancalaksana items, and about 98% is about diverse range of encyclopedic topics.
+The Vishnu Purana is unusual in that it presents its contents in the Vishnu worship-related Pancalaksana format: sarga (Cosmogony), pratisarga (Cosmology), vamsa (Mythical genealogy of the gods, sages, and kings), manvantara (Cosmic Cycles), and vamsanucaritam (legends from the times of various kings and queens).
+According to Dimmitt and van Buitenen, this format is rare; only just 2% of the known Puranic literature corpus focuses on these five Pancalaksana items, while approximately 98% covers a diverse range of encyclopedic topics.